 The adaptive model relates the indoor operative temperature with the outdoor temperature in considering the thermal comfort of building occupants.
 Usually, correlation between these two variables is run to determine their degree of relationship.
 A high correlation between the two indicates that as the outdoor temperature increases, the indoor temperature also increases.
 On the other hand, a low correlation indicates the reverse.
-As shown in Table 9, a bivariate correlation analysis conducted in this study found a statistically significant relationship between the indoor operative temperature and the outdoor temperature in all the surveyed classrooms, except in classroom C{OP} and C{EN} in dry season.
-The reason may be linked to the month the survey was conducted.
-The dry season survey in school C was conducted in the month of January.
-This month is characterized by high variations in temperatures and is usually one of the hottest month of the year.
+As shown in Table 9, a bivariate correlation analysis conducted in this study found a statistically significant relationship between the indoor operative temperature and the outdoor temperature in all the surveyed classrooms, except in classroom $C{OP}$ and $C{EN}$ in dry season.
+The reason may be linked to the months the surveys were conducted.
+The dry season surveys in schools A and C were conducted in the months of January and February, respectively.
+These months are characterized by high variations in temperatures and are usually the hottest months in the year.
 Furthermore, the classrooms in school B reported the highest correlation in the two seasons.
 This may be related to the steady temperatures in the months of November and April the surveys were conducted in the school.